solid-lite/draft-spec/README.md

 ```

 ### 7. Identity
 - WebID: An WebID is a URI that denotes an Agent.
 When dereferencing a WebID, it should return machine readable data, which can be used to discover other data, by following your nose (FYN).
-See Primer for examples.
+See below for and example.
+JSON-LD 1.1 is supported.

 ### 8. Authentication
 - Authentication is the process of verifying a WebID.
 This can either be done using PKI, or with a bearer token.
 The WebID is returned to the server on successful authentication.